securitycafe/ansible-webserver/README.md

 In addition it will create group, user and directory for compiling purposes.

 ### - httpd
 Apache server in latest version (2.4.12) or CentOS.
 Apache will be build from source and installed in local system.
-It contains configuration files, basic hardening, logrotate and /etc/init.d script
+It contains configuration files, basic hardening, logrotate and /etc/init.d script.
+In addition it comes with ModSecurity module and OWASP rules for better security.